ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 - Suitable for quick execution or batch processing of designs.

 RTL to GDS Flow of USB 2.0 is going to be run in an interactive mode in which we are able to notice the changes happenning to the design interactively.
-To run the openlane in interactive mode, run the command `**./flow.tcl -interactive**` as shown below:
+To run the openlane in interactive mode, run the command `./flow.tcl -interactive` as shown below:

+###############

+You can see the OpenLANE prompt has started.
+Now intialize the required package(0.9) required for openlane as follows and run the command `prep -design usb` to intitialize the design for which you want continue the interactive mode of process.

+#############

+You can see after this, all LEF files getting merged and showing all related information related to design as above.
+Our design has to  proceed with `6 layers` as per availability shown above.
+In addition to this, inside `usb` directory, we can see another sub directory is created wiith name `runs`.
+This folder contains all stats of the design including `results` and `reports`.
+The directroy structure of `runs` is as follows: